 All images ©2018johnkenific

-When I worked with legendary 70’s Rock/Jazz/Fusion band, Brand X, to create a promo for their reunion shows, we wanted to highlight a quick look at their past, while also giving a brief glimpse of what they sound like today…GREAT BAND!
+When working with the legendary 70’s Rock/Jazz/Fusion band, Brand X, to create a promo for their reunion shows, we wanted to highlight a quick look at their past, while also giving a brief glimpse of what they sound like today…GREAT BAND!

 I had a great time filming the feature, The Last Frankenstein.
 As cinematographer, I worked with the extremely talented director, David Weaver.
 So many days, locations, hours; it seems like a blur now, but I do remember it kept me on my toes.
 ALSO, I think I lost a lot of weight during the shoot, but would not recommend the program to the faint of heart.
 Currently in post production; here’s a collection of stills to see where it’s headed.

-I thought it would be fun to create a tribute to things that folks put on their dashboard for good luck.
+A little while back, I thought it would be fun to create these lighthearted client (poster) giveaways that paid tribute to things that folks put on their dashboard for good luck.
 So far we have Buddha, and a Hawaiian dancer…I know…St. Christopher is next!

-The Philip Schuyler museum promo is special to me because I was asked to collaborate by renowned illustrator Dahl Taylor, a personal favorite, to mix our styles in this spot.
+The Philip Schuyler museum promo is special because we were asked to collaborate by renowned illustrator Dahl Taylor, a personal favorite, to mix our styles in this spot.
 This is currently in the post-production/animation phase, so I’ve included some screen grabs from the filming done to give you an idea of the look and feel of the finished piece.

 To see more of Dahl’s wonderful work, check out Dahl Taylor Art.